abhishektripathi24/platform-setup/consul/README.md

     curl --header 'Host: <value of server_name>' 'http://<nginx-ip>:80/any/api/path/of/service'
     ```

-5. If you linux distro supports systemd, you can supervise consul-template process under it.
+5. If your linux distro supports systemd, you can supervise consul-template process under it.
 The corresponding systemd service file is present in this repo at [this](systemd) location.

 # References
 * https://danielparker.me/nginx/consul-template/consul/nginx-consul-template/